pair_style hybrid command

 All pair styles that will be used are listed as “sub-styles” following the hybrid or hybrid/overlay keyword, in any order.
 Each sub-style’s name is followed by its usual arguments, as illustrated in the example above.
 See the doc pages of individual pair styles for a listing and explanation of the appropriate arguments.

-IMPORTANT NOTE: An exception to this option to list an individual pair style multiple times are the pair styles implemented as Fortran libraries: pair_style meam and pair_style reax (pair_style reax/c is OK).
+There are two exceptions to this option to list an individual pair style multiple times.
+The first is for pair styles implemented as Fortran libraries: pair_style meam and pair_style reax (pair_style reax/c is OK).
 This is because unlike a C++ class, they can not be instantiated multiple times, due to the manner in which they were coded in Fortran.
+The second is for GPU-enabled pair styles in the GPU package.
+This is b/c the GPU package also currently assumes that only one instance of a pair style is being used.

 In the pair_coeff commands, the name of a pair style must be added after the I,J type specification, with the remaining coefficients being those appropriate to that style.
-If the pair style is used multiple times in the pair_style command with, then an additional numeric argument must also be included which is the number from 1 to M where M is the number of times the sub-style was listed in the pair style command.
+If the pair style is used multiple times in the pair_style command, then an additional numeric argument must also be specified which is a number from 1 to M where M is the number of times the sub-style was listed in the pair style command.
 The extra number indicates which instance of the sub-style these coefficients apply to.

 For example, consider a simulation with 3 atom types: types 1 and 2 are Ni atoms, type 3 are LJ atoms with charges.
 The following commands would set up a hybrid simulation: